owncloud/ios-sdk/README.md

 - `OCShare` objects encapsulate all metadata of shared links, users with whom a file/directory was shared as well as users by whom a file/directory was shared.

 - **Commands** are methods provided by the Core to asynchronously perform file operations such as copy, move, rename, delete, download, upload and retrieving thumbnails.
 Apps pass in Item objects and a completion handler.
 When the file operation has finished, the completion handler is called and related queries updated accordingly.
-Command methods can return an `OCActivity` that provides status information and the ability to cancel a running or scheduled command.
+Command methods can return an `NSProgress` that provides status information and the ability to cancel a running or scheduled command.

 - `OCCore` objects tie everything together.
 When a new Query is added to a core, it consults the Database for immediate results - and makes requests to the server using the Connection as needed.